sandwichdoge/catchOS/doc/Kernel.md

 Each CPU is made of a "core" and "local APIC".
 Local APIC handles cpu-specific interrupt config.
 Local APICs can also send Inter-processor interrupts (IPIs) to another local APIC on another processor.

 Every local APIC has a unique ID.
 When sending IPIs, this ID is the destination field.
+We need to set up local APIC on all processors before sending IPIs to wake them up.

 Local APIC contains a Local Vector Table that translates "internal clock" and other local interrupt sources into an interrupt vector.

 In addition there's an external I/O APIC chip that provides multi-processor interrupt management, incorporating symmetric interrupt distribution across all processors.
+We need to disable legacy PIC and set up this new I/O APIC.

 Local APIC:
 - The local APIC is enabled at boot-time and can be disabled by clearing bit 11 of the IA32_APIC_BASE Model Specific Register (MSR).
 Can't be re-enabled until a complete reset.